 Your child's symptoms may also include:

-- Bleeds easily.
+- Easy bleeding.
 A tendency to bleed from the nose, mouth, and gums with minor injury.
-Bleeding while brushing teeth or having dental work often suggests hemophilia.
+Bleeding while brushing teeth or having dental work is often a sign of hemophilia.

 - Bleeding into a joint.
 Hemarthrosis (bleeding into a joint) can cause pain, immobility, and deformity if not treated.
 This is the most common site of complications due to hemophilia bleeding.
 These joint bleeds can lead to chronic, painful, arthritis, deformity, and crippling with repeated occurrences.